Hychro617/SwiftHohenberg-Inverse-Pinn/README.md

 ## Technical Overview and Innovation

-The framework's core strength lies in its specialized architecture and **robust 3-Phase Training Strategy** coupled with **GradNorm dynamic loss weighting** to stabilize the inverse parameter solve.
+The framework's core strength lies in its specialised architecture and **robust 3-Phase Training Strategy** coupled with **GradNorm dynamic loss weighting** to stabilise the inverse parameter solve.

 ### 1. RBF-Based PINN Architecture

-This implementation utilizes a **Radial Basis Function (RBF) Neural Network** to approximate the pattern field $u(x, y)$, rather than a traditional Multi-Layer Perceptron (MLP).
+This implementation utilises a **Radial Basis Function (RBF) Neural Network** to approximate the pattern field $u(x, y)$, rather than a traditional Multi-Layer Perceptron (MLP).
 The RBF architecture is chosen for its ability to produce **smoother spatial derivatives**, which is beneficial when enforcing the physics constraints of a Partial Differential Equation (PDE).

 ### 2. The 3-Phase Training Strategy